carolinelbp/cyclistic-bike-share/README.md

 LIMIT 10
 )

-UNION ALL -- used to stack separately for casual then member users, allowing direct comparison
+UNION ALL -- I used to combine casual and member users in the same query, allowing direct comparison

 (
 SELECT m.member_casual AS user_type,